tvst/jibe-css/README.md

 So I built this 😃

-Other reasons you may want to use Jibe:
+## Reasons you may want to use Jibe

 1. You're one of those people who are just averse to utility classes.
 1. You want to write code that anyone who knows CSS can just pick